 I was eating at the cafeteria of the University of Oulu, when a beacon of heavenly northern sunlight arced through a window to highlight a humble sugar donut.

 Sensing the undeniable hand of divine intervention, I bought it.
 Tasted it…and fell in love with a fantastic cardamom-scented sugar donut known as munkit that is worthy of TFD’s unmatched palate!

 In Finland, donuts are called monks (munkki, in Finnish).
 They are so named as a reference to tonsures, a hairstyle often worn by monks.
 It is called so because the tonsure is a hairstyle where hair goes all around the head but is bald on the top, thus referencing the shape of the ring donut.

-This is a fantastic dessert, Citizens, worthy of your collective sweet tooth! 🙂 Enjoy this as part of a Finnish meal, I am partial to Finnish pea soup, personally.
+Munkit are a fantastic dessert, Citizens, very worthy indeed of your collective sweet tooth! 🙂 Enjoy this as part of a Finnish meal, I am partial to Finnish pea soup, personally.

 Battle on – The Generalissimo